Quantum-inspired space-time PDE solver and dynamic mode decomposition: Numerical results

 Now, we present the cases for which no closed-form solutions exist.
 Additionally, the chosen regimes are such that the space-time methods are naturally suited, as the standard time-stepping scheme requires small time steps due to the nature of the discretized operators.

 \paragraph{Shockwave formation:} In Fig.~\ref{fig:shockwave}, we solve for a more challenging regime of the 1D Burgers' equation, which leads to the formation of a shockwave.
 Here, we set the initial condition $u(x,0)= sin(x)$ and the viscosity $\nu=5\times10^{-3}$.
 We solve in the domain $[0,2\pi]\times(0,N_t\tau]$ with $2^{13}$ points in both $x$ and $t$, and $\tau=10^{-3}$.
 We use a 26-qubit MPS with a bond dimension $\chi=20$ for the MPS space-time solver.
-Here, the complete comparison of the MPS solution is not performed due to the lack of an efficient numerical solver at this grid size.
-Additionally, the analytical expansion based on Bessel functions is numerically unstable for evaluating the solution at small time steps. \paragraph{Nonlinear Diffusion:} We also solve the nonlinear diffusion equation, which is a nonlinear variant of the heat equation, modelling phenomena where the material properties depend on the temperature of the system.
+Here, the comparison with classical solvers is not performed due to the lack of an efficient numerical solver at this grid size.
+Additionally, the analytical expansion based on Bessel functions is numerically unstable for evaluating the solution at small time steps.

+\paragraph{Nonlinear Diffusion:} We also solve the nonlinear diffusion equation, a nonlinear variant of the heat equation that models phenomena in which the material properties depend on the system's temperature.
 We consider the following setup:

-where, $\kappa(u) = \kappa_0\exp(\lambda u)$ and the initial condition is given by $u(x,0) = 2 - \frac{x-1}{2} + (x-1)(x-3), \quad x \in [1,3]$.
-We choose the specific initial condition for which analytical solutions are not available~\cite{Polyanin_Zaitsev_2016}.
-In Fig.~\ref{fig:nonlinear_diffusion}, we perform a similar benchmark as in Sec.~\ref{sec:benchmarks} but against a standard numerical solver from Ref.~\cite{filipov2018implicit}.
+where, $\kappa(u) = \kappa_0\exp(\lambda u)$ and the initial condition is given by We choose the specific initial condition for which analytical solutions are not available~\cite{Polyanin_Zaitsev_2016}.
+In Fig.~\ref{fig:nonlinear_diffusion}, we perform a similar benchmark as in Sec.~\ref{app:benchmarks} but against a standard numerical solver from Ref.~\cite{filipov2018implicit}.
 Here, we choose $\kappa_0 = 0.1$ and $\lambda=0.5$ and discretize the domain with $2^{10}$ points in both $x$ and $t$ dimensions.
 The resulting space-time solution is encoded in a 20-qubit MPS with a bond dimension $\chi=10$.